CLINICAL PRACTICE GUIDELINES

 Disseminating Clinical Practice Guidelines to clinicians.

-We are implementing the following outline workplan:
+We have implemented the following outline work plan:

 Set out the objectives of the Clinical Practice Guidelines for GSD 5 & 7.

-Provide leadership and administration to the authoring team.
+Provided leadership and administration to the authoring team.

-Seek funding support to enable the Guidelines to be made Open Access.
+Sought funding support to enable the Guidelines to be made Open Access.

 As of October 2021 this Campaign was in effect completed with acceptance of the Clinical Practice Guidelines by the Neuromuscular Disorders journal.
 They were published with Open Access in the December 2021 issue.
+We subsequently produced a booklet containing the Guidelines and the Supplementary Material.
+These booklets have been widely circulated.
+A free PDF may be downloaded from our website.

 See the page on the Medical menu.